A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: Discontinuous Galerkin-finite difference hybrid method

 \subsection{Projection and reconstruction between DG and FD grids}

 We will denote the solution on the DG grid by $u_{\breve{\imath}}$ and the solution on the FD grid by $u_{\underline{i}}$.
 We need to determine how to project the solution from the DG grid to the FD grid and how to reconstruct the DG solution from the FD solution.
 For simplicity, we assume an isotropic number of DG collocation points $(N+1)^d$ and FD cells $(N_s)^d$.
 Since FD schemes evolve the solution value at the cell-center, one method of projecting the DG solution to the FD grid is to use interpolation.
-However, interpolation is not conservative and so we opt for an $L_2$ projection.
+However, interpolation is not conservative and so we opt for an $L_2$ projection, which is conservative if projecting to a grid with equal or more degrees of freedom.
+That is, we assume that $N_s \ge N+1$.
 The $L_2$ projection minimizes the integral

 with respect to $\underline{u}$, where $\underline{u}$ is the solution on the FD subcells.
 While we derive the projection matrix in 1d, generalizing to 2d and 3d is straightforward for our tensor product basis.
 Substituting the nodal basis expansion into~\eref{eq:dgscl fd subcell projection minimization} we obtain